 Request A Solaray Quote Today

-A good quality 7kW solar power system starts at a bit under $8,000 fully installed, or around $165 a month over 5 years including a European Made inverter such as the Fronius Symo, premium tier one solar panels such as Trina Honey 275W modules and a standard installation (ie. no cherry pickers etc.).
+A good quality 7kW solar power system starts at a bit under $7,000 fully installed, including a European Made inverter such as the Fronius Symo, premium tier one solar panels such as Trina Honey 310W modules and a standard installation (ie. no cherry pickers etc.).

 For a larger residential system it is important to maximise reliability, output and of course longevity, and so spending a little more upfront can save you a lot of money over the life of the system.
 Solaray service full-replacement warranties and include full technical support.
 This gives our customers the peace of mind that if something goes wrong you will be looked after.